miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 transitions (one step to the next), but minimal with everything not really necessary stripped out so that the poetry of the language is evident at the start.
-I keep underscores on steps because it helps with the parsing, but maybe we make the overall system look less noisy in its Poeflow example by eradicating most underscores.
+I keep underscores on steps because it helps with the parsing, but maybe we make the overall system look less noisy in its Poetflow example by eradicating most underscores.
 Let's make something I can set `workflow = Petiteflow(app, pipulate)` and swap it out in the UI for testing easily, and maybe that I keep around as an example.
-Workflow to educate and fight regression and Poeflow to show low grow.
+Workflow to educate and fight regression and Poetflow to show low grow.

 **Claude**: Ah yes, let's create a poetic minimal example that shows the essence of the pattern.
 Here's my take on a `Petiteflow`: